StatistikStadtZuerich/sszvis/docs/style-guide/axes.md

 }
 ```

-## X-axis (Centered Title)
+## X-axis (Centered Title, Custom Highlight Ticks)

-The x-axis title is centered because there are two y-axes
+The x-axis title is centered because there are two y-axes.
+In addition, the ticks displayed on the bottom are customized, rather than using the default d3.scale.ticks.
+This is done to ensure that whichever value the user is hovering over is also displayed as a highlighted tick in the axis.

 ``` project
 {